NFL Free Agent Tracker:

 Ted Ginn eclipsed the 50-catch barrier for the Panthers this past season and still served as a dangerous kick returner.
 However, Ginn turns 32 in April, so he doesn't have much time remaining in the NFL.

 Kenny Britt eclipsed 1,000 yards for the first time in his career in 2016 despite playing with some terrible quarterbacks.
 Britt possesses very good physical talent, but has always battled horrible cases of lethargy.
 He didn't try whatsoever in Cleveland, but perhaps that'll change now that he has to play for another contract.

 Anquan Boldin, WR, Lions.
 Age: 36.

 Anquan Boldin turns 37 in October, but he has still shown hat he can be a solid possession receiver.
 He caught 67 passes and scored eight touchdowns in 2016.

-Victor Cruz, WR, Giants.
+Victor Cruz, WR, Bears.
 Age: 30.

 Victor Cruz was once a very talented receiver, but a torn patellar tendon has wrecked his career.
 Cruz caught just 39 passes for 586 yards and a touchdown last year, and he turned 30 in November.
 It's possible that he could continue to rebound, but it's more likely that he'll continue to be a shell of his former self.